-What I do have doubts about is Amazon's share price.
-It continues to make new highs while the company's core business is slowing and its new "growth" businesses aren't all they are cracked up to be.
+The only retail giant continues to make new highs, yet the company's core business is slowing, and its new "growth" businesses aren't all they are cracked up to be.
+And with an astronomical P/E - it's in the thousands - right now, Amazon’s massive run may be over.

 That's why they joined a $30 million investment round in a small supercomputing startup.
 The firm is taking a radical new approach to how these processors crunch massive amounts of data.